-Blaze is a new print and electronic publisher focusing on publishing fiction books young adults.
+Blaze is a new print and electronic publisher focusing on publishing fiction books for young adults and middle grade readers.
 They seek to publish books in a wide variety of genres including fantasy, science fiction, and horror, as long as that book has heart.
 They want readers to finish their books feeling happy and uplifted.

 Because they are new, they do not have much of a track record, but what they do have is mostly good.

-The first and only book they have published so far, Asleep has sold well.
+The first book they published, Asleep, has sold well.
 All the covers they have released so far are excellent.
 The website is focused on selling books in a concrete way.
 All of these are good signs.